 Generic Connection Instructions

-Connecting to eduroam is extremely easy on most newer machines and operating systems.
+Connecting to eduroam is easy on most newer machines and operating systems.
 If your device doesn't support WPA2 Enterprise authentication, you will not be able to connect to eduroam, and you will need to connect to GTother instead.

 - Ensure that wireless is enabled on your device.